Content Overview Hide

 |Daily Alerts (via Email)||✗||✓|

 |Risk Manager||Updates Weekly||Updates Daily & On-Demand|

 |Stocks Profile Page||Limited||Full Access|

 |Kenny REIT Screener (Comprehensive)||✗||✗|

 StocksCafe is free to begin.
 But Friends of StocksCafe membership starts at S$3.75 monthly for a yearly membership which is roughly the cost of a cup of coffee.
 For those looking to further lower their monthly subscription, there is an option for S$3.19 monthly with a 3 years plan.

 Considering how our commissions already start at $10-$25 per trade, membership fees for such a useful platform are very reasonable in my view, and you also get to support a Singapore-based platform which hopefully gets better with more revenue! 🙂

-To get started with StocksCafe, sign up here and get 2 months free trial for all of their premium features.
+To get started with StocksCafe, sign up here and get a free trial for all of their premium features.
 It takes just 30 seconds to get started.